Back to Faculty Directory

 https://sites.utexas.edu/dfan/

-Dr. Donglei "Emma" Fan is an Associate Professor in the Department of Mechanical Engineering and a faculty member of the Materials Science and Engineering Program and the Texas Materials Institute at The University of Texas at Austin.
+Dr. Donglei "Emma" Fan is a Professor in the Department of Mechanical Engineering and a faculty member of the Materials Science and Engineering Program and the Texas Materials Institute at The University of Texas at Austin.

-Dr. Fan holds the Robert & Jane Mitchell Endowed Faculty Fellowship in Engineering at UT-Austin since 2017 and received two prestigious awards from the National Science Foundation (NSF), the NSF Mid-Career Advancement Award (2022) and the NSF CAREER Award (2012).
+Dr. Fan received two prestigious awards from the National Science Foundation (NSF), the NSF Mid-Career Advancement Award (2022) and the NSF CAREER Award (2012).
 Dr. Fan is a Fellow of the Royal Society of Chemistry (2021) and an invited Official Nominator of the Japan Prize (2017).
 She also is the 2022 Johns Hopkins Whiting School of Engineering Ilene Busch-Vishniac Lecturer; the lectureship "features outstanding women in engineering and highlights the intellectual contributions of the lecturers while serving to inspire young women to pursue degrees and careers in engineering".
+Recently, Dr. Fan has been elected as a Fellow of the American Institute of Medical and Biological Engineering (AIMBE) to be officially inducted in March 2024.

-Prof. Fan received her Ph.D. degree in Materials Science and Engineering and two MS degrees, one in Materials Science and the other in Electric Engineering, all from The Johns Hopkins University.
-She received an interdisciplinary education in both chemistry and physics from the Department of Intensive Instruction at Nanjing University, China, the honor program designed for talented undergraduates.
+Prof. Fan received her Ph.D. degree in Materials Science and Engineering and two MS degrees, one in Materials Science and another in Electric Engineering, all from The Johns Hopkins University.
+She received an interdisciplinary education in both chemistry and physics from the Department of Intensive Instruction at Nanjing University, China, an honor program designed for talented undergraduates.
 She received early admission to the honor program, exempted from the National College Entrance Examination and awarded with a Freshman Merit Scholarship.

 Besides science and technology, Dr. Fan enjoys reading, music, art, nature, and animals.